We Offer Virtual, Phone and in-Person Consultations

 Repossession

-When a creditor exercises his lien rights by taking property (other than real estate) away from you, it is called “repossession.”
+When a creditor exercises their lien rights by taking property (other than real estate) away from you, it is called “repossession.”
 We usually think of cars when we think of repossession, and that is the most common type of repossession, but it can also apply to furniture, appliances, electronics, and anything else that you may have used as collateral.
 Cars are repossessed more often because they are more valuable, and because they are often out in the open, where the repo man can get to them.

 If you default on your security agreement (contract), a secured creditor (other than a mortgage holder) has the immediate right to repossess the collateral without warning, as long as he can find it and get to it.
 He can come into your yard, or driveway, or into the public garage at your workplace.
 He can follow you to the grocery store and take your car out of the parking lot.
 There have been several good programs on various cable channels over the past several years, such as “The Repossessors,” about repo men.
 You would be amazed at how patient and persistent those guys can be.
 They will wait and watch you for days if that’s what it takes.